 There are some restrictions and basic rules that you have to follow

 - Restricted top-level domains (rTLDs) like .aero, .biz, .edu, .mil, .museum, .name, and .pro, require the registrant to represent a certain type of entity or belong to a certain community.
 For example, the .name TLD is reserved for individuals, and .edu is reserved for educational entities.

 - Country-code TLDs (ccTLDs) represent specific geographic locations.
 For example .uk represents the United Kingdom and .eu represents the European Union.
 Some ccTLDs have residency restrictions.
 For example, .eu requires registrants to live or be located in a country belonging to the European Union.

 - No space in-between the domain names; rather, you may use a dash to distinguish words in SLDs.

 - You can use numbers, dashes and letters in domain names but no special characters i.e. ? ! &.

 - SLDs must have at least 2 characters that can go up to the 63 character limit.

 Now that you have got enough knowledge about what is a domain name and why is it necessary for every individual, it’s time to move ahead choose a domain name and get it registered.
-Enter your desired domain name and click search to check availability and price
+Visit the domain name search page enter the desired name and click search to check availability.